 Because generators run using gas, it will be necessary to carry extra gas containers on your road trip journey.
 Gasoline needs to be highly ventilated when stored- the same is true for a generator.
 Generators and their fuel are commonly mounted to outside of the vehicle.
-Most vanlifers choose to mount the generator and fuel tanks on the back of the van nearer to the gas tank making it easier to fill with fuel.
+Most vanlifers choose to mount the generator and fuel tanks on the back of the van nearer to the gas tank.
 Some more dedicated builds mount the generator inside the van, but sealed off from the interior and vented to the outside similar to an RV.

-Generators are a major carbon dioxide risk and should never be run inside the vehicle.
+Generators are a major carbon dioxide risk and should never be used inside a vehicle.
 In fact, there is an entire website dedicated to this notion called takeyourgeneratoroutside.com.
-Be sure to always take your generator outside.
 Mounting the generator to the back of the van also makes it an easy process to ‘set it and forget it’ when traveling.

 Generators take up a lot of space and can be pretty heavy when full of fuel.
 Keep this in mind when determining where to store a generator.
-Some vanlifers have questioned whether mounting a generator on the roof of a vehicle might be a good place to put it.
-If you choose to do this, be aware that you will be making your van ‘top-heavy’ and filling the generator with fuel is going to be a challenge.
+For instance, mounting a generator on the will be making your van top-heavy and filling the generator with fuel is going to be a challenge.

 Choosing a generator for vanlife

-Choosing a specific generator is going to be very dependent on the type trip you are planning to take, and your electric needs.
+Choosing a specific generator is going to be dependent on your electric needs.
 Some of the most popular portable generators brands are Yamaha, Honda and Ryobi.

-Most vanlifers decide to purchase either a 1,000 or 2,000 Watt generator.
+Most vanlifers decide to purchase a 2,000 Watt generator.
 Calculate how much energy you plan to use to help determine which generator is best for you.
 The initial cost of a small portable generator will run between roughly $700-$1,000.
-The ongoing costs are going to be dependent on the efficiency of the generator and power usage.
+The ongoing costs vary.

 Most generators include a combination of both AC (household plugs) and DC (cigarette and USB) electric options making it easy to charge all of your household items and electronics.
 A 1000W generator is probably ideal for powering lights, fans, laptops, phones and other small accessories.
 If more power is needed for a refrigerator, water heater, or air conditioner, you will probably want to look into a 2000W generator.